guotong1988/guotong1988.github.io/core_research/_posts/2025-10-01-unified-nlp.md

 ### 5. Conclusion
 In the era of LLM, our goal is to train models for NLP tasks.
 To correct the noise in our initial dataset, we propose a framework that supports both a human-in-the-loop (HITL) and an LLM-in-the-loop (LITL) approach.
 Experimental results have validated the effectiveness of our method.
 Our idea can apply to a broad set of deep learning industry applications.

 **The method described in this paper is highly dependent on the effectiveness of the initial prompts.
 We later discovered that a better approach is to incorporate the concept of the AutoResearch framework for AI-assisted programming.
 This allows a Code-LLM to iteratively improve the prompts based on badcases and their corresponding error reasons from the test dataset.
+In other words, instead of re-labeling the data used to train the small model, we re-label the prompts for the large model.
 The resulting optimized prompts can increase the accuracy on the test dataset to over 93%.**

 ### Reference